 The Killers – Don't Shoot Me Santa

-The Killers always get into the Christmas spirit, releasing a festive track pretty much every year.
+The Killers always get into the Christmas spirit, having released a mighty 11 festive songs so far.
 Perhaps the most tongue-in-cheek of all is this one from 2009, with Brandon rocking his very best Movember 'tache, getting abducted by a rather dishevelled Santa and pleading not to be murdered.
 Tinsel and torture!
 Quite festive when you think about it.
 See all the Killers' UK hit singles and albums

 Mr Blobby – Christmas In Blobby Land